gstache/Sakuranov/Petals_ch2.md

 "Welcome Honored guest Tavka.
 I am chief steward Sirja and will handle any needs you may have this evening.
 It is my singular pleasure to introduce you to our Honored captain, Viseli Zhukarwa" They extended a white gloved hand with a flourish toward the person standing at the head of the table.
 The captain gave Tavka a short, polite bow which Tavka returned deeply, marveling at the poise with which the captain had adjusted their golden command sash over their white tunic.
 They all stood for an awkward moment while Tavka took in the view of the stars through the arched windows over the table, finally remembering that they should probably say something,

 "It is an honor to meet you both" Tavka said with another deep bow.
 Not completely sure where to stand, they sidled over to the left of the table and stood patiently, hoping something or someone would take the spotlight.
 They didn't have to wait long, as the door opened to reveal Arjay.
 Ir wore loose black linen pants with gold piping, a crimson silk blouse and a black vest positively dripping with golden filigree.
 The same formal greeting was met with ir's characteristic loquacious rejoinder, and ir gave a most extravagant bow to the captain.
 After ir, the historian Anastasia in a conservative set of charcoal robes, followed by Emmit in, of all colors, periwinkle.
 Post greeting, they gave Tavka a little wave and pointed to their eye, and a electric tingle shot up Tavka's spine.
-They were playing a game, dressing in the same color as Tavka's eyes, and Tavka wondered if maybe they should play along.
+Were they playing a game, dressing in the same color as Tavka's eyes, and Tavka wondered if maybe they should play along.
 Perhaps, they thought, but this was too forward for them under normal circumstances and these conditions were far from normal.

 Further contemplation was interrupted by the captain: "Thank you all for coming at the behest of our VIP guest" Tavka and Emmit locked eyes for a moment, and Tavka was sure the same thought was crossing their mind, hadn't their invitation come from Arjay?
 Was he the VIP?
 Most likely not.
 "I also thank you for your patience while we await their arrival".
 They whispered something to the steward Sirja, but Tavka's attention was grabbed by Anastasia's approach.
 They greeted them with a short courteous nod and Anastasia said "It is good to see you again, and I'm sorry for not introducing myself properly at our first meeting.
 Anastasia, pleased to meet your honored acquaintance."